 Professor Busch predominantly teaches courses on Indian literary and cultural history and advises undergraduate and graduate students on a range of topics in Hind-Urdu, from the 14th century to the present.
 Current book projects include a monograph on Hindi historical poetry and an ACLS-sponsored collaboration (with Molly Aitken) on the aesthetic worlds of the Indian heroine.

-Professor Busch teaches the MESAAS core course Asian Humanities, as well as seminars on Mughal India and India's court cultures.
+Professor Busch teaches the MESAAS core course Asian Humanities, History of South Asia I, as well as seminars on Mughal India and India's court cultures.
+As Director of Graduate Studies she runs the MESAAS Research Colloquium (MDES G6008).
 At least once per year she offers an in-depth Hindi literature class known as "Readings in Hindi," which is open to any undergraduate or graduate student with a minimum of two years of exposure to the language (or permission of the instructor).
 The themes vary each time.
-A sampling of readings (interested students can click on the links and even download many of the materials) is available here..
+A sampling of readings (interested students can click on the links and even download many of the materials) is available here.

 (2011) Hindi Literary Beginnings.
 In South Asian Texts in History, edited by Whitney Cox, Yigal Bronner, and Lawrence McCrea.
 Ann Arbor: Association for Asian Studies.
 Read this article here

 (2010) "Hidden in Plain View: Brajbhasha Poets at the Mughal Court."
 Modern Asian Studies 44 (2), pp. 267-309.
 Read this article here.

 (2010) "Riti and Register: Lexical Variation in Courtly Braj Bhasha Texts."
 In Hindi- Urdu Before the Divide, edited by Francesca Orsini, Delhi: Orient Blackswan, pp. 84- 120.
 Read this article here.